 Start from either of these points:

 - At the end of Waikori Road, 800 m south of the Paparoa National Park Visitor Centre.

 - From the Pororari River Track car park, 1 km north of the Paparoa National Park Visitor Centre.

 - An alternative access is the car park at the end of Bullock Creek road.

 The Inland Pack Track is recommended South to North following Fossil and Dilemma Creek downstream, but can also be done in reverse from the Fox River car park.

 This track is recommended for experienced trampers only.

-Many of the structures between Bullock Creek farm and Fossil Creek are damaged and slippery – take extra care walking this section.
+Damaged structures: Many of the structures between Bullock Creek farm and Fossil Creek are damaged and slippery – take extra care walking this section.